Recommended Reading

 - UToronto Libary

-- A dense and technical book about doing textual research in the humanities.
-Full of insightful distinctions about levels of reading and techniques for skimming and summarizing material.
+- A dense and technical book about doing textual research in the

 - How to Take Smart Notes by Ahrens